acardara/EEG-Decoding-to-Images/worklog.md

     - 90 deg rotations and x-flip augmentations implemented
     - added to train function

+6/22
+- tested label smoothing and noisy labels
+- changed FID calculations to per 10 epoch
+- more tests on flowers dataset at 64x64

 ### Alexander Cardaras
 4/7
 - utility function for converting .npy to edf